A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Introduction

-Therefore, in this survey, we delve into techniques, methodologies, and recent advancements in federated unlearning to address these challenges.
-We provide an overview of fundamental concepts and principles in FU design, evaluate existing FU algorithms, and review optimizations of FU tailored to federated learning settings.
+However, in contrast to traditional machine unlearning, the unique characteristics of federated learning introduce new targets and challenges. (see Section \ref{sec:targets_and_challenges_of_federated_unlearning} for more details).
+Therefore, this survey delves into techniques, methodologies, and recent advancements in federated unlearning.
+We provide an overview of fundamental concepts and principles in FU design, evaluate existing FU algorithms, present a taxonomy, and review optimizations of FU tailored to federated learning settings.